Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Introduction

-We found that BGP poisoning behavior lies on a broad spectrum between extreme success and outright failure.
-Arbitrary ASes cannot always execute BGP poisoning as the bulk of distributed systems security research assumes.
-Conversely, path lengths of up to 250 extended by prepending ASes propagate to nearly 99\% of the ASes on the Internet considering customer cones.
-Based on these and other key findings, we offer detailed analyses, reappraisals of past work, and recommendations for existing and future work.
-The rest of this paper explores these key contributions: \begin{itemize} \item We conducted the largest measurement study on BGP poisoning to date, comprising 1,460 successful/1,888 total poisoning cases.
-We publish our dataset, source code, and data analysis from the final results of this paper.~\footnote{Upon acceptance.} See Section~\ref{path-enumeration}. \item We assess the extent and impact of poisoned path filtering from several lenses.
-For this analysis, see Section~\ref{filtering}. \item We reassessed the Internet's behavior with respect to default routes and /25 reachability 1 decade after the first exploration by Bush et al.~\cite{Bush:2009vc}.
-See Sections~\ref{defaults} and ~\ref{connectivity} for these findings. \item We attempted to reproduce recent security papers done in-simulation or passively, but now with active BGP poisoning on the live Internet.
-See Sections~\ref{nyx} and ~\ref{long-path-filtering}. \item We constructed statistical models that serve as a first-step towards utilizing BGP poisoning as an AS operator, \textit{without} requiring active tests or convincing senior IT administrators.
-See Section~\ref{predicting-ml}. \item Finally, we discuss insights and recommendations for the use (or threat model inclusion) of poisoning in security and measurement work going forward.
-We cover these in sections~\ref{path-enumeration} through ~\ref{reachability}. \end{itemize}
+\textbf{Our Contributions} \begin{itemize} \item We conducted the largest measurement study on BGP poisoning to date, comprising 1,460 successful/1,888 total poisoning cases.
+We publish our dataset, source code, and data analysis from the final results of this paper.~\footnote{\url{https://github.com/VolSec/active-bgp-measurement}} See Section~\ref{path-enumeration}. \item We reproduce recent security papers done in-simulation or passively, but now with active BGP poisoning on the live Internet.
+See Sections~\ref{nyx} and ~\ref{long-path-filtering}. \item We constructed statistical models that serve as a first-step towards utilizing BGP poisoning as an AS operator \textit{without} requiring active tests or convincing senior IT administrators.
+See Section~\ref{predicting-ml}. \item We assess the extent and impact of poisoned path filtering from several perspectives.
+For this analysis, see Section~\ref{filtering}. \item We reassessed the Internet's behavior with respect to default routes and /25 reachability 1 decade after the first exploration.
+See Sections~\ref{defaults} and ~\ref{connectivity} for these findings. \item We discuss insights and recommendations for the use (or threat model inclusion) of poisoning in security and measurement work going forward.
+We cover these insights within Sections~\ref{path-enumeration},~\ref{filtering},and~\ref{reachability}, with summaries in subsections at the end of these sections. \item We conclude the paper with discussion in Section~\ref{discussion} about the reproducibility and limitations of our experiments. \end{itemize}